A Fork's Tale

 You will need the following ingredients for this easy Chop Suey casserole.

-• Cream of Chicken Soup
+• Cream of Chicken Soup-You can substitute with Cream of Celery.

-• Cream of Mushroom Soup-you can substitute Cream of Celery
+• Cream of Mushroom Soup-You can substitute Cream of Celery.

 • Diced Onion-yellow or white